keep-starknet-strange/joyboy/prototype/escrow.md

 # Escrow proposal: Vision & Purposes

-Escrow, compared to A.A customized by Joybou with BIP-340:
+Escrow & Vault have few advantages compared to A.A customized by Joyboy with BIP-340:

 This solution can be more integrated into the Starknet ecosystem and other Wallets (Argent, Bravoos, OKX, Joyboy after and others).
 I think it can help for more integration and UI/UX, with less keys to manage, features to do, and security concerns on the Joyboy client.